SehuiJang/kotlin_exercise/kotlin-in-action/README.md

+# Introduction
+Here is an exercise folder.
+I just study Kotlin, recording source codes and notes.

 # Book
 I study a book _**Kotlin in Action**_.
-You can find the book `.pdf` from [link](https://github.com/ivanarandac/Books/blob/master/Kotlin%20In%20Action.pdf).
+You can find the book `.pdf` from [link to `Kotlin in Action`](https://github.com/ivanarandac/Books/blob/master/Kotlin%20In%20Action.pdf).